rcsoyer/console-game/README.md

 ### Run the app

-This Java projects uses JDK 15.
-The JDK must be configured accordingly on local machine
+This Java projects uses JDK 15 and its preview features.
+<br>The JDK must be configured accordingly on local machine

 #### Command line